gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ### Project Runtime Structure
 - at runtime project can be **threads**, **processes**, **functional units** and **data units**
-- these elements ay run on the same or multiple computers
+- these elements may run on the same or multiple computers
 - elements in code structures can implement or support multiple runtime elements (modules implement processes)
 - several code structure elements may implement or support single runtime element (many threads in different code units)
 - connectors at this level inherit atributes from their source-code counterparts